 How to use split tunneling VPN (Bypasser) with Surfshark

 While Surfshark only offers split tunneling for Windows and for Android, it gives you more control over what gets routed through the VPN tunnel or around it.
 If you look at the image below, you can see that Surfshark lets you choose which apps go through the secure VPN tunnel.
-It also has an option to control which websites and IP addresses bypass the tunnel.
+It also has the option to control which websites and IP addresses bypass the tunnel.
 This can simplify your life by putting all of your split tunneling options in one place.

 If you have a lot of devices you need to connect to the internet through a VPN, or just want a great value on a high-quality VPN with split tunneling, Surfshark is worth considering.